PEDSnet/Variable-Dictionary/pages/hierarchy.md

-# PEDSnet Variable Dictionary Hierarchy
+# PEDSnet Variable Dictionary: Variable Definition Hierarchy

 ### Variable definitions for PEDSnet studies are organized into the hierarchy below.
 Individual variable definitions can be viewed by navigating to the linked page for each node in the hierarchy.